mvc5/mvc5.github.io/getting-started/callable-php-programming.md

 'web' => new Service('Mvc')
 ```

-<p>If there is no alias configuration for the name web, then an error would occur as there is no function in PHP with that name.
+<p>If there is no alias or service configuration for the name web, then an error would occur as there is no function in PHP with that name.
 However, one can be added to the main <a href="https://github.com/mvc5/application/blob/master/public/index.php">public/index.php</a> script.
 To easily test this, the name web2 should be used instead.</p>

 ```php
 function web2($request, $response) {